 - Your position must be designated as a retired annuitant position (not any other full- or part-time position).

-- If you retire prior to your retirement formula benefit age (i.e., age 55 for the 2% at 55 formula, age 60 for the 3% at 60 formula), you can't agree verbally or in writing to post-retirement employment before you retire.
+- If you retire prior to your "normal retirement age" (i.e., age 55 for the 2% at 55 formula, age 60 for the 3% at 60 formula), there must be a termination of employment for 60 days between your retirement date and the date your employment as a retired annuitant will begin.
+In addition, there can’t be a verbal or written agreement to return to work as a retired annuitant between you and any CalPERS employer before you retire.
 If you have multiple retirement benefit formula ages, the highest benefit formula age applies, up to the maximum normal retirement age of 62 (i.e., age 62 for the 1.25% at 65 formula).

 - You must wait 180 days after your retirement date before you can return to work for a CalPERS employer.
 Exceptions to the 180-day wait period can be found in Employment After Retirement (PUB 33) (PDF).